Canning Supplies and Preserving Equipment List

 Pint jars (16 oz): pint jars are perfect for pickles and for recipes equivalent to a standard-size can at the grocery store (related: Canning Pumpkin).
 They’re also perfect for making Refrigerator Dilly Beans which must be stored in the fridge and aren’t safe to can.
 Have a garden?
 Try freezing peas and storing them in pint jars to replace 2 cups of peas in a recipe.

 Pint and a-half jar: these 24 oz jars are great for taller veggies like carrots or asparagus.

 Quart jars (32 oz): these big ol’ jars are perfect for foods that are easiest canned in large quantities (related: Canning Peaches).
 Pro tip: they are awesome for freezing two to three servings of soup at a time.

 Half Gallon (64 oz): Giant jars that are so awesome for dry storage but not recommended for actual canning.
 Canners are too shallow to safely allow you to can in these big jars.
-But if you want to organize your pantry or store homemade dried apples, these jars are perfect for those tasks.
+But if you want to stock up on pantry essentials or store homemade dried apples, these jars are perfect for those tasks.

 The mouths of jars come in two sizes – regular mouth and wide mouth.

 Regular mouth – 4 oz, 8 oz, and pint and a half automatically come in regular mouth.
 Pints and quarts can be purchased in regular or wide mouth.